 13. Major cities are not overwhelming

-- Plan ahead: Know what attractions you want to visit and make a plan ahead of time.
-This will help you avoid wasting time trying to figure out what to do next.
+- Plan ahead: Know what attractions you want to visit and plan ahead of time.
+This will help you avoid wasting time figuring out what to do next.

-- Use public transportation: Taking the subway or bus is often the quickest way to get around these cities.
+- Use public transportation: Taking the subway or bus is often the quickest way around these cities.

-- Avoid peak hours: Try to avoid visiting popular tourist attractions during peak hours (i.e. lunchtime, weekends, or national holidays).
+- Avoid peak hours: Avoid visiting popular tourist attractions during peak hours (i.e., lunchtime, weekends, or national holidays).

-- Go during the week: Japan’s peak travel season is typically in August, so it can be very crowded during this time.
+- Go during the week: Japan’s peak travel season is typically in August, so it can be very crowded.
 If you’re visiting during summer vacation, try to go earlier or later than this month.